janusnic/vagrant_debian_wheezy_rvm/FAQ.md

 ### What's wrong with installing Ruby on Rails in VirtualBox but not using Vagrant?
 I used Ruby on Rails in VirtualBox before I learned how to use Vagrant.
-While this offered some of the benefits of using Vagrant (such as being cross-platform and offering access to a fresh version of Ruby on Rails), there were
+While this offered some of the benefits of using Vagrant (such as being cross-platform and offering on-demand access to a fresh version of Ruby on Rails), there were drawbacks:
-drawbacks:

 *  This still required manually installing RVM.
 *  Not having Vagrant meant that I couldn't copy and paste text from the host machine into the virtual machine.